hiking backpack

 Also, this is not a sponsored post.
 We’d never recommend a Ferrari when a VW will do.

-This is twenty six years of walking experience, all wrapped up into a tidy little package, especially for you.
+This is written with over 30 years of delivering walking experiences in mind, all wrapped up into a tidy little package, especially for you.
 Backpack size, you might say.

 So, let’s get on with it.